OpenSourceMasta/Craigslist-Hawk/README.md

+Credit is due to evanhenri for this script.

 # Craigslist-Hawk
 ## About
 Python bot to search Craigslist for posts that match the criteria specified and send out email notifications on a predefined schedule.